lpaolini/AccentaG4/README.md

 - monitor panel hardware signals (PA, INT, SET, ABORT), transmit updates to MPU and update local status
 - listen to the keypad bus for incoming messages, transmit updates to MPU and update local status
-- listen to MPU for virtual keystrokes, transmit emulated keypad messages over the keypad bus
+- listen to MPU for virtual keystrokes and transmit emulated keypad messages over the keypad bus
 - listen to MPU for status queries and reply local status
 - generate heartbeat messages to be propagated to the clients, to prove end-to-end connection is alive